Session 13

 Such a free variable needs to be bound within an enclosing

 expression or at the "top-level".
-Racket primitives are like
+Racket primitives are

-that.
-Symbols such as car
+like that.
+Symbols such as first and

-free in our expressions, but they are bound to their primitive
++ are free in our expressions, but they are

-values at the top level of the REPL.
+bound to their primitive values at the top level of the

-(By the way...
-How do you think that works?)
+By the way...
+How do you think that works?

 Technically, my statement is not quite true.
 We can evaluate an expression that contains a free variable — as long as the variable is never evaluated.
 How could that happen?